Pre-merger sky localization of gravitational waves from binary neutron star mergers using deep learning: Introduction

 In recent years, several studies have shown that for a fraction of BNS events, it will be possible to issue alerts up to 60 secs before merger (\cite{Magee1, Sachdev, Kovalam, Nitz2020}).
-Such early-warning detections, along with pre-merger sky localizations will facilitate rapid EM follow-up of prompt emissions.
-The observations of optical and ultraviolet emissions prior to mergers are necessary for understanding r-process nucleosynthesis (\cite{r-process}) and shock-heated ejecta (\cite{shock-heated_ejecta}) post mergers.
-Prompt X-ray emission can reveal the final state of the remnant (\cite{X-ray1, X-ray2, X-ray3}), and early radio observations can reveal pre-merger magnetosphere interactions (\cite{radio}), and help test theories connecting BNS mergers with fast radio bursts (\cite{BNS-FRB1, BNS-FRB2, BNS-FRB3}).
+Such early-warning detections, along with pre-merger sky localizations will facilitate rapid EM follow-up of prompt emissions (\cite{Pre-mergerEM1, Pre-mergerEM2}).
+The observations of optical and ultraviolet emissions prior to mergers are necessary for understanding r-process nucleosynthesis (\cite{r-process}) and the physics governing emissions of shock-heated ejecta (\cite{shock-heated_ejecta}).
+Prompt X-ray emission can reveal the final state of the remnant (\cite{X-ray1, X-ray2, X-ray3}) post merger, and early radio observations can reveal the nature of pre-merger magnetosphere interactions (\cite{radio}), and help test theories connecting BNS mergers with fast radio bursts (\cite{BNS-FRB1, BNS-FRB2, BNS-FRB3}).

+In the last three LVK observation runs, five GW low-latency detection pipelines have processed data and sent out alerts in real-time.
+These pipelines are GstLAL (\cite{GSTLAL}), SPIIR (\cite{SPIIR}), PyCBC (\cite{PyCBCpipeline}), MBTA (\cite{MBTA}), and cWB (\cite{cWB}).
+These pipelines also use the rapid localization tool, \texttt{BAYESTAR} (\cite{Bayestar}) to produce prompt estimates of the sky directions of GW candidate sources in around one second.